Welcome back, my aspiring cyber warriors!

 As a newcomer to Metasploit, the "search" command might be the most useful.
 When Metasploit was small and new, it was relatively easy to find the right module you needed.
 Now, with over 3000 modules, finding just the right module can be time-consuming and problematic.
 Rapid7 added the search function starting with version 4 and it has become a time- and life-saver.

-Although you can use the search function to search for keywords, that approach is not always efficient as it will often return a VERY large result set.
+Although you can use the search function to search for keywords in the name or description of the module (including CVE or MS vulnerability number), that approach is not always efficient as it will often return a VERY large result set.

 To be more specific in your search, you can use the following keywords.

 platform - this is the operating system that the module is built for type - this is the type of module.
-These include exploits, nops, payloads, post, encoders and auxiliary name - if you know the name of the module you can search by its name
+These include exploits, nops, payloads, post, encoders, evasion and auxiliary name - if you know the name of the module you can search by its name

 The syntax for using search is the keyword followed by a colon and then a value such as;